davfervar/IT_Troubleshooting_Documentation/incidents/incident-1_no-network.md

     Consider enabling systemd-networkd or NetworkManager to manage interfaces more reliably.

-✅ Logged and resolved by: [Your Name or IT Team]
+✅ Logged and resolved by: David Vargas
-🗓️ Date: [Insert Date]
+🗓️ Date: 7/17/2025